 City of Holland: All Holland Recreation events are canceled until further notice.

 Holland Home: Instituting restrictions on visiting including on anyone with symptoms of illness or who has have traveled internationally within two weeks.

 MAX Transit: All bus routes suspended until further notice.
 Reserve-A-Max reservation only on the day before your trip.
 MAX Depot office closed to the public; lobby open.

 Ottawa County: Sign up online to volunteer or donate to help those in need amid widespread coronavirus shutdowns.

 Ottawa County Road Commission: Administrative office closed to public.

-Spring Lake District Library: It will be starting Saturday, March 14 until further notice.
+Spring Lake District Library: Closed until further notice.

 Tulip Time: Canceled.
 The event was scheduled for May 2 through May 10.